-For The Year Ended November 30, 2010
+For The Quarter Ended February 28, 2011

-Operations in the year ended November 30, 2010 were focused on maintaining the Company's interests in its properties, as well as the continuation of field mapping and chip sampling on the Colibri and Leon properties.
+Operations in the period from December 1, 2010 to February 28, 2011 were focused on maintaining the Company's interests in its properties in Sonora, Mexico, as well as pursuing two separate equity financing options.
+One was the negotiating of an Earn-In Shareholders Agreement with Agnico-Eagle Mines Ltd. relating to the Company's Colibri property, and the other was finalizing a non-brokered private placement.
 The Company has not generated any revenues from operations for the period.

-The net loss for the year ended November 30, 2010 was \$272,724, which was a loss of \$0.01 per share on both a basic and a fully diluted basis.
-This loss was primarily attributed to general and administrative expenses of \$275,775.
-Major components of the loss were management fees of \$90,000, accounting and audit fees of \$62,100, and stock based compensation of \$30,583.
+The net loss for the three month period ended February 28, 2011 was \$54,369, which was a loss of \$0.01 per share on both a basic and a fully diluted basis.
+This loss was primarily attributed to general and administrative expenses of \$55,241.
+Major components of the loss were management fees of \$22,500, consulting fees of \$8,731 and accounting and audit fees of \$5,774.

-For The Year Ended November 30, 2009
+For The Quarter Ended February 28, 2010

-Operations in the year ended November 30, 2009 were focused on maintaining the Company's interests in the properties for which it has entered into option agreements, and moving forward with exercising those options.
-The Company continued to advance its core exploration projects in the State of Sonora, Mexico, with field mapping, chip sampling and administrative matters.
-The Company has not generated any revenues from operations for the year ended November 30, 2009.
+Operations in the period from December 1, 2009 to February 28, 2010 were focused on maintaining the Company's interests in the properties for which it has entered into option agreements, as well as the construction of access roads and the continuation of exploratory drilling programs on the Colibri and Leon properties.
+The Company has not generated any revenues from operations for the period.

-The net loss for the year ended November 30, 2009 was \$595,361, which was a loss of \$0.02 per share on both a basic and a fully diluted basis.
-This loss was primarily attributed to the write-off of \$316,778 in deferred costs relating to the San Francisco and Juarez claims, which were part of the Colibri property, and general and administrative expenses of \$283,285.
-Major components of the general and administrative expenses were \$90,000 for management fees, \$54,461 for accounting and auditing fees and \$27,414 for consulting fees.
+The net loss for the three month period ended February 28, 2010 was \$87,444, which was a loss of \$0.01 per share on both a basic and a fully diluted basis.
+This loss was primarily attributed to general and administrative expenses of \$88,119.
+Major components of the loss were stock-based compensation of \$30,586, management fees of \$22,500 and travel and related costs of \$7,291.